Affordable Attorneys for Real Estate Deeds in Missouri

 Clients hire our real estate lawyers to prepare real estate deeds for many reasons, including the following:

 - Adding another person’s name to the title of the deed

 - Removing a party from a title deed, thus removing that person as an owner

-- Conveying real estate in to (or out of) a revocable living trust or LLC
+- Conveying real estate into or out of a revocable living trust or Limited Liability Company (LLC)

-- Changing the way real estate is owned (such as owning a property as joint tenants with rights of survivorship instead of tenants in common)
+- Changing the way real estate is owned (such as owning a property as husband and wife, or joint tenants with rights of survivorship instead of tenants in common)